Skip to main content

 ---

-reasoningEffort: Controls computational effort for reasoning
+reasoningEffort: Controls thinking effort for reasoning

 • low: Faster responses with less thorough reasoning